kecnry/keconroy.com/README.md

 will build the website and commit and push to the `gh-pages` branch.
 It may take a few minutes before those changes then go live.

+To serve to a separate URL, edit the entry in [CNAME](./public/CNAME), the value of homepage in [package.json](./package.json), and follow the [github instructions](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) to use a custom domain for pointing the DNS to github pages.

 ### Surge

-(surge currently does not serve pdf files)
+(NOTE: surge currently does not serve pdf files)

 Install surge (may need sudo):